millionhz/network-security-notes/content/docs/5-cryptography/symmetric/polyalphabetic.md

 **Abiding by these 2 rules makes the cipher unbreakable.**

-A certain cipher text with different keys can map to different plain texts and as the keys are chosen at random, the attacker will not be able to figure out the key that outputs the correct plain text.
+A certain cipher text with different keys can map to different plain texts.

+The attacker will not be able to figure out the key that outputs the correct plain text.

-## Problems
+## Problems - Impractical

 - Key Generation
 - Key Distribution